QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Platforms and Building Philosophy of ABM

+=== Platforms for ABM Development

+ABM tools encompass a diverse range, including specialized platforms (e.g., NetLogo, GAMA), large-scale development environments (e.g., Repast, MASON), commercial software (e.g., AnyLogic), and frameworks based on general-purpose programming languages (e.g., Mesa for Python).
+The choice of tool depends on the user's programming experience, project complexity, and specific requirements.
+Pure ABM builders might find intuitive specialized tools like NetLogo more suitable, while experienced programmers may prefer tools integrated with their familiar languages.
+For projects requiring GIS integration or large-scale simulations, tools such as GAMA or MASON might be more appropriate.
+If scientific computing and graph theory related content are needed in the modeling process, it is more appropriate to use the MESA package @project_mesa_team_mesa_nodate.

+=== Building Philosophy of ABM

+Bottom-up ABM starts from the micro-level, defining agents' attributes, behavioral rules, and interactions to simulate complex system dynamics @rixon_bottom-up_2005.
+This approach allows macro-level phenomena to emerge naturally from micro-level interactions, capturing the heterogeneity and adaptivity of the system @nageli_towards_2020.
+By constructing models from the individual level, ABM provides a unique perspective for understanding and explaining complex systems, demonstrating the advantages of bottom-up modeling approaches.

+With the improvement of computing power, ABM may play an increasingly important role in social sciences.
+Rand proposed a guiding framework for rigorous use of agent-based modeling (ABM) in research, including using some existing model frameworks, determining the applicability of ABM, designing and building models, and model verification and validation @rand_agent-based_2011.

 == Diffusion of Innovation and Bass Model

 == Influencers and Opinion Leaders in Diffusion